Aulus Didius Gallus Fabricius Veiento: Career under Domitian

 More details have survived about Veiento's role in Domitian's reign.
 Both a fragment of Statius' De bello Germanico and Juvenal's Satire IV show that Veiento, with Lucius Junius Quintus Vibius Crispus, the elderly Acilius Glabrio, the blind Lucius Valerius Catullus Messalinus, and Veiento were four of Domitian's most important advisors.
 Jones agrees in part with this evaluation, but argues that these amici were "summoned to court only when he needed their advice."
 Those who had real power were Domitian's own appointees: the urban prefect Plotius Pegasus, praetorian prefects like Lucius Laberius Maximus, the a cubiculo, and the a rationibus.

 There is also evidence that Veiento accompanied Domitian on his Dacian campaign against the Chatti.
 Jones explains the context of the bronze tablet found at Moguntiacum due to his presence as Domitian's comes, and speculates that Veiento may have been sent to the commanders there to explain Domitian's strategy, that "must have seemed close to cowardice to most of them" yet was as effective as the Fabian strategy against Hannibal.

-And it was under Domitian when Veiento was appointed consul a third time, which experts believe was in 83.
+Lastly, it was under Domitian when Veiento was appointed consul a third time, which experts believe was in 83.

 Career under Nerva

-Veiento evidently survived the assassination of Domitian without loss of rank or property, for he next appears in history at a banquet hosted by the emperor Nerva during the first year of his reign (AD 97).
+Veiento survived the assassination of Domitian without loss of rank or property, and he next appears at a banquet hosted by the emperor Nerva during the first year of his reign (AD 97).
 Pliny the Younger recounts how Veiento had been invited to the same dinner as Junius Mauricus, who had been exiled due to the efforts of a delator or informer.
-The blind Lucius Valerius Catullus Messalinus, who had been a notorious delator during his lifetime, was mentioned, and the emperor mused, "If he had gone on living, what do you think would have become of him?"
+The blind Lucius Valerius Catullus Messalinus, who had been a notorious delator during his lifetime, was mentioned, and the emperor wondered, "If he had gone on living, what do you think would have become of him?"
 Junius Mauricus replied, "He would be dining with us."
 Pliny elsewhere in his letter makes it clear the comment was directed at Veiento.